-Chemotherapy is used in combination with radiation (chemoradiation) as first-line treatment for limited-stage small cell lung cancer.
-But chemotherapy alone is the first-line treatment for extensive-stage small cell lung cancer.
+As mentioned above, chemotherapy is the primary treatment for small cell lung cancer no matter the stage.
+It may be used in combination with radiation (chemoradiation) as first-line treatment for limited-stage small cell lung cancer, or in combination with immunotherapy.

 Usually, a combination of two chemotherapy drugs is used.
-The most common combinations are etoposide + cisplatin and etoposide + carboplatin.
+The exact drugs that may be used will depend on your specific case.